 The Value of Traceable Manufacturing in the Context of Global Sourcing

-If you’re reading this, you’ve probably noticed escalating issues with uncooperative distribution partners, poor downstream inventory management, fake products, and product piracy during the past two years.
-These problems have been exacerbated by supply chain shocks brought on by the pandemic, natural catastrophes, skyrocketing oil costs, political unrest, and conflict, posing additional difficulties for your brand and business.
+You’ve probably noticed escalating issues.
+The Value of Traceable manufacturing ensures quality.
+It meets compliance and provides transparency.
+This builds trust with consumers and stakeholders if you’re reading this.
+These issues include uncooperative distribution partners and poor downstream inventory management.
+You also see problems like fake products and product piracy that have occurred during the past two years.
+These problems have been exacerbated by supply chain shocks.
+They are brought on by the pandemic, natural catastrophes, skyrocketing oil costs, political unrest, and conflict.
+These factors pose extra difficulties for your brand and business.

-We have gathered key insights based on how we’ve implemented product traceability technology across complicated global supply chains for businesses like ExxonMobil, Dupont, and Rémy Cointreau in response to this gap between demand for high-quality information on traceability solutions and a lack of quality information.
+We have gathered key insights from our implementation of product traceability technology.
+These insights are based on our work across complicated global supply chains for businesses like ExxonMobil, Dupont, and Rémy Cointreau.
+We responded to the gap between the demand for high-quality information on traceability solutions and the lack of quality information.

 Who is this intended for?

-At a large industrial or packaged products firm or an international assistance organization, you hold a leadership position in marketing, distributor management, supply chain management, printing and packaging, digital transformation, and innovation.
+You hold a leadership position at a large industrial or packaged products firm.
+This is also at an international assistance organization.
+Your role involves marketing, distributor management, and supply chain management.
+It also includes printing and packaging, digital transformation, and innovation.

 How does product traceability work?

-The capacity to follow and trace items through your supply chain from the point of production or manufacture to the final consumer is referred to as product traceability.
+The capacity to follow and trace items through your supply chain is crucial.
+This process starts from the point of production or manufacture and continues to the final consumer.
+It is referred to as product traceability.
 Product traceability, which is used to improve supply chain visibility, necessitates the creation and management of supply chain data.

 Businesses today can gain from modern traceability technologies in the following ways: